Greatest Literature banner

 As a miniseries spread over two parts, it can afford nearly two and a half hours to tell the larger story.

 The trade-off is it changes how the story is told.
 Instead of starting with nested narrators recounting the convoluted tale from the present day, the series open with events from about three quarters of the way through the novel, long after Catherine's death but before Heathcliff's, when we're well into the story of the next generation.
-For reasons the audience cannot guess at yet, the seemingly upright Edgar Linton delivers his late sister's son into the hands of conniving Healthcliff.
+For reasons the audience cannot guess at yet, the seemingly upright Edgar Linton delivers his late sister's son into the hands of conniving Heathcliff.

 It's supposed to tease the audience into wondering what led to this situation, but instead it probably just confuses them.
 It's a relief when the show moves into flashback mode and starts telling the story of Heathcliff and his Cathy from the beginning, leading up to that juncture and beyond.